MarionC749/GEOG5303M-Hackathons/README.md

 **Hackathon 2:** Creating a Heat Resilience Index for Property Evaluation (with Martello)

 Built a heat resilience index for property evaluation, using Energy Performance Certificate (EPC) data in Leeds.
 Developed Python scripts for cleaning, processing and modelling large spatial datasets.
-Addressed significant data quality issues through imputation, external data sourcing and documentation.
 Created a weighted matrix to create resilience and improvement scores informing the property-level climate change reports of the company.

 **Hackathon 3:**